mattdistefano/scss-training/training.md

 ## Why would I want to use SCSS?

 SCSS addresses many of the shortcomings of the CSS language.
-The developer experience of SCSS is tyically more pleasant than working with pure CSS, and SCSS's enhanced language features promote good coding practices (DRY, modularity, etc) that can be difficult to achieve with pure CSS.
+The developer experience of SCSS is typically more pleasant than working with pure CSS, and SCSS's enhanced language features promote good coding practices (DRY, modularity, etc) that can be difficult to achieve with pure CSS.
 And, because SCSS is an extension of CSS syntax developers are already familiar with, it's very easy to get started with.

 ## What does a SCSS workflow look like?